EdenWise/hjcrc/HJCSIC_part1_scrap.md

 [^Information]: Version: 00_2024-09-11 ; Online: https://tinyurl.com/HJCR1 https://bit.ly/HJCSIC

-* *Civilization is putting the needs of those that need it first, but to be a citizen is consuming task---we battle a hierarchy that offers free.*
+*Civilization is putting the needs of those that need it first, but to be a citizen is consuming task---we battle a hierarchy that offers free.*

 # How the Judeo-Christian System Influences Civilization (Part 1) [^Information]

 ![](images/05_ages-of-civilization_eden.svg)![](images/10_cycles-of-heaven.svg)

 Civilization began as a natural order.
 4100 years ago this began to change when human beings reached the top of the food chain.
-Because the checks on balance were disappearing civilization began to be overlaid with rampant testosterone.
-The male disposition dominated, the dominators allied to other fortunate people, then empires were seized.
+Because the checks on balance were disappearing civilization began to be dominated by the male disposition.
+They allied to other fortunate people, profited well, and became anchored in their thinking.
+Empires were taken.
 It was liked so much it got systemized and secreted by the Jewish ancestors.
-Some time later the female disposition became so repressed that they retaliated with deep-rooted feeling that got a similar age.
-Today it can be summarized as a dual male-female system of selfish snatching that is extraordinarily split, mechanized, and deadly that forces the social construct of the world.
-It is implemented by rewarding reaping acts (taking, usually men) for an era of fifty years... followed by rewarding sowing acts (giving, usually women) for an era of fifty years.
-* Both sides keep the entire system silent through all of time.
-By the silence, alternating support, and sometimes intent much confusion is caused to the people outside the reaper group (the political left).
+Some time later the female disposition became so repressed that they retaliated viscerally and got a similar age.
+Today it can be summarized as a dual male-female system of selfish snatching that is extraordinarily split, mechanized, and deadly.
+It underlies the social construct of the world.
+It is implemented by rewarding male acts (taking, usually men) for an era of fifty years... followed by rewarding female acts (giving, usually women) for an era of fifty years.
+The entire system **secreted** through all of time.
+By the secrets, alternating support, and sometimes intent much confusion is caused to the people lower in the hierarchy.

 * The Jewish-led first group become so anchored in their thinking...
 * The right keeps heaven from becoming too obvious.